dlr-eoc/ukis-frontend-libraries/README.md

 ## Continuous Integration: Jenkins TODO

-The [jenkins pipeline ukis-mofro_project-demo](http://torres.eoc.dlr.de/job/ukis-mofro_project-demo/) is defined for the branch project-demo to automatically build it.
-Then, it is automatically deployed to [duarte]()
+The [jenkins pipeline ukis-mofro_master](http://torres.eoc.dlr.de/job/ukis-mofro_master/) is defined for the branch master to automatically build it.
+Then, it is automatically deployed to [duarte](//duarte.eoc.dlr.de/master/)

 For all project branches such a pipeline can be created to ensure that breaking changes are discovered early.